corda/corda-docs/content/en/docs/cenm/1.5/_index.md

 {{< /note >}}

-The Corda Enterprise Network Manager provides three main services:
+The Corda Enterprise Network Manager provides the following services:

-* [Identity Manager Service](identity-manager.md) - enables nodes to join the network, and handles revocation of a node certificate.
+* [Identity Manager Service](identity-manager.md) Enables nodes to join the network, and handles revocation of a node certificate.
-* [Network Map Service](network-map.md) - provides a global view of the network.
+* [Network Map Service](network-map.md) Provides a global view of the network.
-* [Signing Service](signing-service.md) - provides a way to sign approved requests to join the network (Certificate Signing Requests - CSRs) or revoke a certificate (Certificate Revocation Requests - CRRs), as well as changes to the network map.
+* [Signing Service](signing-service.md) Provides a way to sign approved requests to join the network (Certificate Signing Requests - CSRs) or revoke a certificate (Certificate Revocation Requests - CRRs), as well as changes to the network map.
+* [Auth Service](auth-service.md) The user authentication and authorization service for CENM.
+Stores and controls secure user-access to network services.
+* [Gateway Service](gateway-service.md) Provides a transfer layer between front-end Corda Enterprise Network Manager (CENM) interfaces, and the Auth Service that underpins authentication and authorisation in CENM.
+* [Zone Service](zone-service.md) A central store of configuration for other CENM services for one or more zones, and optionally for their Sub Zones.
+Stores relevant configurations for the Identity Manager Service, the Network Map Service, and the Signing Service.
+* [Angel Service](angel-service.md) An adapter, which manages the lifecycle of other services such as the Network Map Service or the Identity Manager Service, to make them more compatible with packaging tools such as Docker.

 {{< note >}}
 For instructions on deploying Corda Enterprise Network Manager with Docker, Kubernetes, and Helm charts, see [CENM Deployment with Docker, Kubernetes, and Helm charts](deployment-kubernetes.md).

+For instructions on deploying Corda Enterprise Network Manager with Amazon Web Services (AWS), see [CENM Deployment on AWS](aws-deployment-guide.md).

 For a quick start guide on deploying Corda Enterprise Network Manager services as a test environment, see the [CENM test environment quick start guide](quick-start.md).
 {{< /note >}}